sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 ruins of a fourteenth century royal summer home.
 The views were great, and the beach was a 30 minutes walk away.

-{{< figure
-      src="./images/view-1.jpg"
-      link="./images/view-1.jpg"
-      target="_blank"
+{{<figure
+  src="images/view-1.jpg"
   title="The view over the countryside from our retreat venue" caption="We were out in the country, and the views were spectacular."
 >}}

-{{< figure
+{{<figure
   src="../denver-to-lisbon/images/beach.jpg"
   link="../denver-to-lisbon/images/beach.jpg"
-      target="_blank"
-      title="The beach near our retreat venue"
-      caption="A few of us went [on Sunday](../denver-to-lisbon) and at other points during the week.
+  title="The beach near our retreat venue" caption="A few of us went [on Sunday](../denver-to-lisbon) and at other points during the week.
 I went again on Wednesday and on Friday."
 >}}

 Our workspace for the week was almost entirely outdoors.
 We spent a lot of time